svilen-ivanov/algo/README.md

 Note that test class name is missing "Test" suffix

-The task `cleanTest` ensures that [test output is discarded](http://gradle.1045684.n5.nabble.com/how-does-gradle-decide-when-to-run-tests-tp3314172p3315330.html) and test is run every time
+The task `cleanTest` ensures that [test output is discarded](http://gradle.1045684.n5.nabble.com/how-does-gradle-decide-when-to-run-tests-tp3314172p3315330.html) and test is run every time.
 More options about [running tests with Gradle](http://mrhaki.blogspot.com/2013/05/gradle-goodness-running-single-test.html)

 Running from the IDE (IntelliJ IDEA)